2007 Lebanon conflict: Nahr al-Bared refugee camp

-The current residents of the camps are currently denied access to their homeland or neighboring Arab nations.
+The current residents of the camps are denied access to their homeland or neighboring Arab nations.

 The Nahr al-Bared Palestinian refugee camp is situated 16 km north of Tripoli near the coastal road and had been under scrutiny since February, when two buses were bombed in Ain Alak, a predominantly Christian village near Bikfaya.
 Fatah al-Islam militants based in the camp were blamed.
 About 30,000 displaced Palestinians live in the camp.

 Timeline

 May 20: Start of the fighting in Tripoli and Nahr al-Bared

 Fighting began early in the morning after a police raid on a house in Tripoli which was apparently being used by militants from Fatah al-Islam.
-The militant group subsequently began shooting at the Lebanese security forces who in turn returned fire, triggering clashes in the vicinity of the Nahr al-Bared Palestinian refugee camp near Tripoli.
+The militant group subsequently began shooting at the Lebanese security forces, who returned fire, triggering clashes in the vicinity of the Nahr al-Bared Palestinian refugee camp near Tripoli.
 The men reportedly resisted arrest and the violence spread to neighbouring streets.
 Militants then attacked a Lebanese military post at the gate of the camp, slaughtering 27 soldiers during their sleep, seizing several vehicles and also killing an undetermined number of civilians that came to the rescue of the Lebanese army.